 Severe Asthma Management

 If your child has asthma, it is important to communicate pertinent information regarding your child’s health status and care with your school nurse.
-Your school nurse will develop an Individualized Healthcare Plan for your child, if needed.
+Your school nurse will develop an Individualized Healthcare Plan and Emergency Action Plan for your child, if needed.
 This plan will be shared with school staff on a “need to know” basis.
 You play a vital role in the process of developing a school plan that is best for your child.

 Here is how you can help: